ACT: Adjudication Response Not Permitted

 - The payment claim and/or s19(2) notice was not served on the respondent's normal place of business or otherwise as specified in any contract and/or was not served within the time requirements of the Act;

-- There was no construction contract in existence between the parties for work in the State of A.C.T.;
+- There was no construction contract in existence between the parties for work in the Australian Capital Territory;

 - Work was not performed under the contract which remains unpaid.

-How an adjudicator responds to such a submission from the respondent is a matter for him or her to decide; however Adjudicate Today adjudicators will generally call for submissions on the limited point.
-They will not permit (as this is precluded by the Act) parties to present argument beyond the limited point.
-If a party provides a submission beyond the limited point, the Act requires that such further argument be not considered.
+How an adjudicator responds to such a submission from the respondent is a matter for him or her to determine; however Adjudicate Today adjudicators will generally call for submissions on the issue of jurisdiction.
+If a party provides a submission beyond the issue(s) requested by the adjudicator, such further arguments are generally not considered.